FirstClassTree/TimeL-E/database/README.md

 * Ensure the database/ directory exists before running the command.

-* The schema.sql is useful for understanding DB structure and generating ER diagrams.
+* The schema.sql file is useful for understanding DB structure and generating ER diagrams.